 Late written assignments will not be accepted and may receive a grade of zero unless specific permission is obtained from the lead teacher ahead of time.

 Students are responsible for assigned readings, web-based assignments, classroom and/or participatory assignments as given by faculty.
-To participate in case studies, you will be required to complete readings and/or review voiced slides PRIOR to attending class.
+To participate in classroom case studies, you will be required to complete readings and/or review voiced slides PRIOR to attending class.
 Students are expected to remain in class for the entire session.

 Exams and Quizzes: